silnrsi/font-taiheritagepro/README.txt

 - Tai Heritage Pro Release 2.600 -- October 2017
 =========================================================

 Thank you for your interest in Tai Heritage Pro.
 The 2009 release of Version 2.000 represented a major upgrade to the original Tai Heritage font, incorporating Unicode encoding and Graphite technology for correctly positioning the vowel and tone marks of the Tai Viet script.
-Version 2.500 added a bold face font, and gives the choice of either Graphite or Open Type rendering technology.
+Version 2.500 added a bold face font, and gives the choice of either Graphite or OpenType rendering technology.
 Version 2.600 enables use of the font in OpenType applications on Windows 10 by correcting several errors in the OpenType code.
 In addition, several small discrepancies between OpenType and Graphite with respect to the positioning of combining vowels and tones in the Regular weight have been eliminated.
 See FONTLOG.txt and TaiHeritageProFontFeatures.pdf for more information.

 REQUIREMENTS